hariKRN2000/hariKRN2000/README.md

 **MS Student in Chemical Engineering | Process Modeling | Synthetic Biology Enthusiast**

 Welcome to my GitHub profile!
-I am a Master of Science student in **Chemical Engineering** at **Texas A&M University**, with a strong foundation in process modeling, systems and synthetic biology.
+I am a Master of Science student in **Chemical Engineering** at **Texas A&M University**, with a foundation in process modeling, systems and synthetic biology.
 My expertise lies in integrating engineering principles with computational tools to optimize processes and innovate in biotechnology and chemical systems.

 ---